ryanflannery/vitunes/README.md

          $ vitunes -e add ~/music  /path/to/more/music ...
          $ vitunes -e addurl "http://...."

-   See "vitunes -e help" for more details.
+   See `vitunes -e help` for more details.
 *  If a media file is not in the database, vitunes cannot play it.
 *  Once the database is setup, vitunes can be run normally as
          $ vitunes